jeremyglebe/TrIO/README.md

-# TermGame
-A simple c++ library that helps in the creation of games in the terminal.
-It was designed for freshmen computer science students, so it is cross-platform and simple to use.
+# TermIO: Simple, portable IO customization in your terminal.
+C++ library designed to streamline the use of unicode, colors, and unbuffered input in the terminal.
+Make everything from menu-driven programs to simple games without the complexity of GUI or graphics libraries.

+### History & Purpose
+This library was originally designed for the Computer Science II class that I was a supplemental instructor for.
+Our objective was to let them make a fun program that wasn't limited to basic text output without all the overhead of Unicode and ANSI.
+(While these encodings work great on *nix systems, they don't always work on Windows and don't port easily) Existing libraries seemed a bit complex for our freshmen-level courses, so I created this.
+With that background it should come as no surprise that this library, while fairly feature-packed, does not come with any complex functionality.
+Most operations are simply operations on an IO object, which should feel very familiar to freshmen or sophomore students because of its similarity to std::cin and std::cout.

+## The IO object

-## TermPrint Escape Sequences
+### Color Escape Sequences
+The IO object can receive strings with special escape sequences designed for use with this library.
+These sequences **do not** correspond with ANSI escapes, but they are implemented using ANSI on *nix systems.
+Use of these sequences are portable even on Windows devices that don't support ANSI.

-Escape sequences in TermPrint are of the form "&XY" where X and Y are replaced with numeric codes from the chart below.
-(Note, when escaping to print a literal '&', there will not be a Y value)
+Escape sequences in TermIO are of the form "&FB" where F and B represent the foreground and background, respectively, and are replaced with numeric codes from the chart below.

 | Color    | Code |
 | :---:    | :-:  |